Pictured above: Carolyn Mount of Lakeridge, Cailin Gahan of Wilsonville and Cambell Drake – Photos by Robin Cressy

 However, it is important to emphasize that the number one priority of ski racing in Oregon is not individual or team results, but camaraderie and fun.
 This 20-minute video from Robin Cressy captures the community side of ski racing, and the lively moments that unfold when you bring together hundreds of young ski racers for a few days and set them loose in Ashland, Oregon.

 Big thanks to Robin Cressy for the images and video accompanying this story.
-Text by Shred Hood editor Ben Jacklet.
+Text and the video of Cailin Gahan are by Shred Hood editor Ben Jacklet.